tayganr/lakehouse/modules/module02b.md

 ## 7. Data flow (Derived column - checkForEarlyFacts)

+In this step, we are going to update an existing column `CustomerKey` and set it to 0 if the existing value is null.

 1. Click the **[+]** icon to the right of `selectFactColumns`, under **Schema modifier** select **Derived Column**

     ![ALT](../images/module02b/054.png)